Euro 2024 awards: Best player, standout goal, favourite match and more

 AP: Pickford; Carvajal, Pepe, Guehi, Cucurella; Rodri, Ruiz; Williams, Olmo, Yamal; Mikautadze

-JB: Donnarumma; Kounde, Pepe, Laporte, Cucurella; Rodri, Ruiz, Vitinha; Lamal, Musiala, Williams
+JB: Donnarumma; Kounde, Pepe, Laporte, Cucurella; Rodri, Ruiz, Vitinha; Yamal, Musiala, Williams

 KJ: Pickford; Carvajal, Pepe, Guehi, Cucurella; Rodri, Ruiz; Williams, Musiala, Yamal; Mikautadze